la2050/archive/_projects/2015/community-at-home-box.md

   Data Roads Foundation expands access to interconnected networks (or Internets for short) by promoting community network ownership, free as in liberty software, and free documentation (including legal templates).
-'In one to three sentences, please describe your proposal.': >- The Internet today divides communities by empowering remote network owners and information services to overpower local community businesses and resources.
-It creates a growing digital divide between those who can afford monopoly rents on broadband channel access versus those who cannot.
-Community at Home (Box) breaks that negative cycle by providing full connection and data services within each home, growing organically into neighborhood and community-wide networks, one household at a time.
 Where will you be working?:
   - Central LA
   - East LA